AntonioND/gbt-player/README.md

-GBT PLAYER  v1.2.1
+GBT PLAYER  v2.0.0
 ==================

-A music player library for Game Boy that can be used with RGBDS or GBDK:
+A music player library and converter kit for Game Boy that can be used with RGBDS or GBDK:

 RGBDS: [https://github.com/bentley/rgbds](https://github.com/bentley/rgbds)